odpi/specs/ODPi-Runtime.md

 Best practices for Platforms:

 -   Platforms SHOULD avoid using randomized ports when possible.
 For example, the NodeManager RPC port SHOULD NOT use the default ‘0’ (or random) value.
-Using randomized ports may make firewall setup extremely difficult as well as makes some parts of Apache Hadoop function incorrectly.
+Using randomized ports may make firewall setup extremely difficult as well as makes some parts of Hadoop function incorrectly.
 Be aware that users MAY change these port numbers, including back to randomization.

 -   Future versions of this specification MAY require other components to set the environment variable *component*_HOME to the location in which the component is installed and *component*_CONF_DIR to the directory in which the component's configuration can be found, unless the configuration directory is located in *component*_HOME/conf.

 ### Hive Compliance

-Apache Hive 1.2 is taken as the **Hive Reference Version** for this version of ODPi Runtime Specification.
-This does not mean that Platforms must include Apache Hive 1.2.
-Rather it means that Apache Hive 1.2 is the reference that all Platforms will be tested against.
+Hive 1.2 is taken as the **Hive Reference Version** for this version of ODPi Runtime Specification.
+This does not mean that Platforms must include Hive 1.2.
+Rather it means that Hive 1.2 is the reference that all Platforms will be tested against.

 * **[HIVE_SQL]** Platforms MUST provide SQL that is compatible with the reference version of Hive's SQL.
 All valid statements in the reference version should produce the same results in the Platform.
 The Platform MAY include additional SQL that is not supported in the reference version of Hive, subject to other requirements in this document.
 * **[HIVE_JDBC]** Platforms MUST include access via JDBC and support all of the same JDBC functionality as the reference version of Hive.
 All methods implemented in the reference version's JDBC client must be implemented and have the same signature in the Platform.
 The Platform MAY implement additional JDBC methods that are not supported in the reference version of Hive, subject to other requirements of this document.